addania/coding/src/pages/TypeScript.md

 ## Any

-Stores any value in there, typescrip will never yell at you.
+>Stores any value in there, Typescript will never yell at you.

-We can say:
+>We can say:
 ```
 let petName: any;
 ```

-Or at least we can say ANY array:
+>Or at least we can say `any` array:
 ```
 let petList: any[];
 ```

-We want to AVOID ANY!
+>However, good practice is that we AVOID `any`!

 ## Union type:

-Imagine I want to have a function which should work on both numbers AND string.
+>Imagine I want to have a function which should work on both numbers AND string.
 It would either add 2 numbers or concatenate 2 strings:

 ```
 const combine = (input1, input2) => {